csulb-cecs449-2025fa/bezier-drawing/README.md

-# Line drawing
+# Triangle drawing

-Please see Homework 1 on Canvas for an overview of this template.
+Please see Homework 2 on Canvas for an overview of this template.